ArthurSrz/portfolio/src/site/notes/prototypes/Data Position Studio.md

 * responses with associated "scores" to measure skills level
 * some reasoning to allocate profiles in a balanced manner

-> [!question] What are the concepts to understand ?
-> Skill-related questions
-> Hash-table, index table to allocate scores to each response to the questions
-> Algorithm (round robin)

 #### What general concepts behind the Data Position ?

 A data position is simply two interrelated things :